skjolber/logback-logstash-syntax-highlighting-decorators/README.md

 </jsonGeneratorDecorator>
  ```

 and space-separated foreground, background and style keys.
-For special focus on fields `message` and `level`, use the `LogLevelSyntaxHighlighterFactory`:
+For special handling of fields `message` and `level`, use the `LogLevelSyntaxHighlighterFactory`:

 ```xml
 <jsonGeneratorDecorator class="com.github.skjolber.decorators.SyntaxHighligtingDecorator"/>